 Please join us for this very special silent mindfulness meditation retreat for educators.
 Each day will include instructions for sitting and walking meditation as well as talks by the teachers.
 There will be time for discussion, questions and answers, and meetings with the teachers.
 In a spectacular wild environment, we will work with mindfulness and compassion practices to nurture presence both inside and outside of the classroom.

 This is a silent mediation retreat.
 It is not a workshop.
 The last afternoon will be focused on skills used in the classroom to teach from a place of mindful presence.

-Erin’s love for wild nature, her passionate commitment to serving collective liberation, and decades working as a somatic bodyworker are all palpable in her Dharma.
-Erin is Guiding Teacher at both Vallecitos and and Durango Dharma Center, is on the Spirit Rock Teachers Council and core faculty of the sixth Community Dharma Leaders (CDL) Program, and is participating in Thanissara and Kitissaro’s Dhammapala Training to bring forth an embodied bodhisattva ideal within the lineage of Theravada Buddhism.
-Erin was born and raised in the prairie of Fargo, North Dakota to a family of Irish, British, French, German, and Scandanavian heritage.…
+Erin’s love for wild nature, her passionate commitment to serving collective liberation, and decades of working as a somatic bodyworker are all palpable in the way Erin shares the Dharma.
+Erin is Guiding Teacher at both Vallecitos and the Durango Dharma Center.
+Erin serves on the Spirit Rock Teachers Council and as core faculty of the sixth Community Dharma Leaders (CDL) Program.
+She has also completed Thanissara and Kitissaro’s Dhammapala Training to bring forth an embodied bodhisattva ideal within the lineage of Theravada Buddhism.
+Erin was born and raised in the prairie of Fargo, North Dakota to a family of Irish,…

 Learn more about Erin Treat